amitgoswami1027/CognitiveTechnology/README.md

 ## COGNITIVE TECHNOLOGY
 * What is SOAR ( State, Operator And Result)
+* WHAT IS SOAR : Unified Architecture for building the intelligent systems.

 ### COGNITIVE TECHNOLOGY COURSE SETUP
+Supported Development Tools/Libraries and Required Downloads
+* Computer with Java installed (1.8.0_144 required) - Mac highly recommended
+* VS Code (App Store) or Install Eclipse
+* Graphviz
+### STEPS:
 * Step-01: Install Eclipse : Soar IDE is built as a plug-in to Eclipse, you need to download Eclipse (version 4.5.2 or higher) and install it. http://www.eclipse.org/documentation/
 * Step-02: JAVA : The plugin requires the Java Runtime Environment (JRE) 6.0 or greater, if you do not have it installed.
 * Step-03: Install the Soar IDE Eclipse Plugin - Once Eclipse is installed, you need to download the Soar IDE plug-in
      1. From the Help menu in Eclipse, select Install New Software... to open the Install dialog.
      2. Now add a new remote site to download the Soar IDE plug-in:
         * Click the Add... button to open the Add Repository dialog.